 When evaluating talent, who do you think will stand out?
 The candidate that can effectively post on social media channels?
 Or the candidate that can rally an entire organization to be more productive with its collective social media efforts?

 7 Facts to Sell Executives on Employee Advocacy Programs

 With any new program or policy at a company, it requires a least one executive to buy-in to the concept.
 But part of an executive’s job is to say “no”, a lot.
 It’s just not feasible to implement every idea that’s presented.
 Which is why it’s imperative for you not to make a case for them to say yes, but rather make it impossible for them to say no.

-Here’s seven benefits of an employee advocacy program to get executives excited and on-board.
+Here are seven benefits of an employee advocacy program to get executives excited and onboard.